oicr-gsi/cbioportal_tools/README.md

-#  Heyoka
+#  Janus
-Heyoka is a tool for the import of data and administration of the GSI cBioPortal instance.
+Janus is a tool for the import of data and administration of the GSI cBioPortal instance.

 This will generate meta and data files for cBioPortal, then import to the cBioPortal instance.